OmeshR/CS-Transport-Order/README.md

 This Python and Tkinter application provides an easy-to-use interface for managing transport orders by filling in a predefined Excel table with passenger names and corresponding routes.
 The tool minimizes manual input by 89%, reducing human error and making the process repeatable and efficient.
 This project includes features to handle multiple shifts, store inputted data, clear past entries, and export a printable version.

 ## 🚀 How to Install
 1. When you're in the main page of the Github Repository, click on "Transportify version 11.7z" as shown below.
+(Please note that the final name is now called "Uptime Transport Order Generator.7z")
 ![image](https://github.com/user-attachments/assets/f05765eb-362f-4584-9573-12f80f587810)

 2. When you're inside the webpage, click on the 3 dots on the far right hand side.